berryboy2012/VkLearn/README.md

 - There is no guarantee about the execution order of the commands being sent to devices, provided if you don't use Vulkan's synchronization facilities.
 - If synchronization facilities are used, their scopes are built upon the submission order, so you don't need to be insanely verbose when specifying the execution order of your commands.
-For example, when setting a semaphore, you don't need to worry about the semaphore being applied to commands that were already submitted.
+For example, you don't need to keep track of indices of previous commands when setting a semaphore.

 Please note that the summary above is not meant to be accurate, but a mental model to aid understanding when reading the spec.

 The facilities to interact between host and device are built around command buffers and queries.
+Each thread should have its own `vk::Queue` for command submission.
+Also, it is generally a good practice for each thread to allocate one `vk::CommandPool` per in-flight frame.
+By doing so, we can just reset the pool when starting a new frame.

 ## Useful resources:
 - [Vulkan Tutorial](https://vulkan-tutorial.com), the OG vulkan guide.